Skip to main content

 MRR stands for Monthly Recurring Revenue.
 It's the predictable income you receive every month from active subscriptions.

-WHMCS shows you how much money came in last month.
-But that number is misleading.
+The word "predictable" is doing a lot of work there.
+WHMCS shows you how much money came in last month, but that number is misleading.

 Did your business shrink by 47%?
-No. Your actual recurring revenue stayed the same.the difference was just timing.
+No. Your actual recurring revenue stayed flat.
+The only thing that changed was timing.

-MRR normalizes everything to a monthly basis, so you see the real trend.
+MRR normalizes everything to a monthly basis, so you see the real trend instead of the billing noise.

 Why Doesn't WHMCS Show MRR?

 WHMCS is built around transactions and invoices, not subscriptions.
-It tells you:
+It tells you things like:

 • Invoice #4521 was paid on January 15